markonikovic/globalBondTraining/README.md

     - to book affiliate drive we need to provide company's credit card info.
     - send email to affiliate(drive detail, affiliate price).
   2. Use *Limoanywhere*:
-    - if affiliate uses `Limoanyware`.
+    - if affiliate uses `Limoanywhere`.
     - Network -> Locate Affiliates -> Country Selection
     - after finding a company go to: view -> establish affiliate relationship.
     - after filtering the results based on requirements, research can be done(website, reviews, etc.)